tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 global values files in `./environments/default`.
 It allows you to overwrite defaults by using one of the three predefined environments `dev`, `test` and `prod`.

-Before you look into any app specifc configuration it is recommended to review the contents of `./environments/default` to get an understanding of what details are maintained in there, as they are usually referenced by the app configurations.
+Before you look into any app specific configuration it is recommended to review the contents of `./environments/default` to get an understanding of what details are maintained in there, as they are usually referenced by the app configurations.

 # Default branch, `develop` and other branches